About Goss Scholars

 Goss Scholars will reside together in Earhart Hall and the Honors College and Residences (Goss Scholars who were admitted to the Honors College will live in the HCR).
 Living in proximity to peers in Goss Scholars fosters a strong and supportive community in and outside of the classroom.
 It also promotes higher productivity and increased confidence in collaborative academic projects.
 Students will have the opportunity to participate in informal study groups and regularly engage in meaningful interactions with similar high-achieving, goal-oriented peers.

-Goss Scholars have the opportunity to choose the Goss Scholars Curriculum track that best aligns with their goals.
-Both design sequence tracks offer smaller class sizes, access to the learning community’s exclusive classroom lab facilities, committed faculty, and a focus on experiential learning.
+Goss Scholars have the opportunity to enroll in the Goss Scholars Curriculum.
+This 2-semester engineering design sequence offers smaller class size, access to the learning community’s exclusive classroom lab facilities, committed faculty, and a focus on experiential learning.
 In addition to these classes, Goss Scholars will engage with upperclassmen and faculty during academic preparatory review sessions for the written portion of the COM 114 credit exam, engineering exams, computer programming, and other topics.

 Goss Scholars will also have ample opportunity to participate in socially-focused and recreational teambuilding events, which will provide balance to the academic focus of the learning community.
 Goss Scholars launch their first semester by mastering the Boiler Challenge Low Ropes course with their classmates.
 Additional events throughout the remainder of the first year include picnics, corn mazes, pumpkin decorating, game nights, movie nights, and ice skating, as well as small group activities with peer mentors.